Logistical constraints slowing cantonment process: CTSAMVM

-October 2, 2019 (JUBA) - Severe logistical constraints continue to affect implementation of cantonment in South Sudan, amid of lack food, shelter, water and medicines, an official said.
+October 2, 2019 (JUBA) - Severe logistical constraints continue to affect the implementation of the cantonment sites in South Sudan, amid of lack food, shelter, water and medicines, an official said.

 - The Joint Military Ceasefire Commission (JMCC) deputy chair, Maj.
 Gen Majier Deng Kur at the cantonment site (JMEC photo)